 Finally for just over 75 pounds in total these two friends could meet each other on the Costa del Sol.
 To this we must add the price of a cheap accommodation she found, in this case a hostel that cost about 10 pounds a night.

 For the price of a train ticket they could buy a round trip flight to Malaga for two, they of course did… and they did more than visiting Malaga, they took advantage of the cheap prices to visit Granada where they stayed one night for 11 pounds.

 Price difference between taking a flight and train

 Let’s see the difference in price and distance between train and flight ticket.
 What is cheaper, taking a train or a flight to another country?

 It sounds incredible but it is a real success…how would it be in Spain?

 In Spain is cheaper taking a flight or a train?

-Looks like in Spain still cheaper taking a flight than a train, even more if you can find a low cost deal to a popular destination in Europe.
+Looks like in Spain is still cheaper taking a flight than a train, even more if you can find a low cost deal to a popular destination in Europe.
 I have been able to find low cost flights to England for 28 pounds.
-The trick as I said before is to bring only hand case luggage and adjust to the size and weight requirements from the airline (It is easy enough to buy a case valid for the most restrictive airlines in Europe)
+The trick as I said before is to bring only hand luggage and adjust to the size and weight requirements from the airline (It is easy enough to buy a case valid for the most restrictive airlines in Europe)